Close

 How much swelling can I expect after surgery?

 You are placed in a garment immediately after surgery to help control the swelling.
-This needs to be worn for at least 6 weeks.
-A significant amount of the initial swelling will be gone in the first 1-2 weeks.
+This needs to be worn for at least six weeks.
+A significant amount of the initial swelling will be gone in the first few weeks.
 The amount of swelling can differ slightly from one side to the other.

 When can I go for a swim after surgery?